 Many people have experienced weight gain as a result of taking Effexor.
-The drug effects a persons metabolism, slowing it down and often adding weight around the stomach / middle / butt area.
+The drug affects an individuals metabolism, slowing it down and often adding weight around the stomach/middle/butt area.

 Often times this weight gain happens regardless of diet and exercise.
 Many people have experienced weight gain while not altering their diet or cutting back on exercise.
 Even with increased effort to lose weight, it is extremely difficult for many people to shed any weight due to the sluggish metabolic response that Effexor promotes in the body.

 Most people get on this medication for anxiety and/or depression.
-The added weight issues may only add more to be displeased about in someones life.
-For all of the potential benefits in treating depression, many people find that the side effects like weight gain are making their lives even worse than before.
+The added weight issues may only add more to be displeased about in someone’s life.
+For all of the potential benefits of treating depression, many people find that the side effects like weight gain are making their lives even worse than before.